awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

         ```
         curl -o eks-console-full-access.yaml https://amazon-eks.s3.us-west-2.amazonaws.com/docs/eks-console-full-access.yaml
         ```
       + **A specific namespace** – This manifest creates a `role` and `rolebinding`\.
 The namespace in this file is `default`, so if you want to specify a different namespace, edit the file before applying it to your cluster\.
 The group name in the file is `eks-console-dashboard-restricted-access-group`, which is the group that your IAM user or role needs to be mapped to in the `aws-auth` `ConfigMap`\.
-You can change the name of the group before applying it to your cluster, if desired, and then map your IAM user or role to that group in the configmap\.
+You can change the name of the group before applying it to your cluster, if desired, and then map your IAM user or role to that group in the `ConfigMap`\.

         ```
         curl -o eks-console-restricted-access.yaml https://amazon-eks.s3.us-west-2.amazonaws.com/docs/eks-console-restricted-access.yaml